bobcui/redis/README.md

+# length and entry count limits on some types, set 0 if no limit
+#
+# string-value-maxlength 0

+# hash-entry-maxcount 0
+# hash-key-maxlength 0
+# hash-value-maxlength 0

+# set-entry-maxcount 0
+# set-value-maxlength 0

+# list-entry-maxcount 0
+# list-value-maxlength 0

 This README is just a fast *quick start* document.
 You can find more detailed documentation at http://redis.io.

 What is Redis?